forestdb/forestdb.org/models/2025-problang-comparison-class.md

 The **Tall Threshold** implements thresholds where the state would be considered tall.
 The **Lower Short Threshold** implements thresholds where the state is short, but closer to the threshold compared to the **Higher Short Threshold**.

-Of course, the thresholds determine which informative utterance ("short"/"tall") is chosen, but here you see that the subordinate v.s. superordinate parameter distinction is important in determining whether the speaker would choose an informative utterance or silence.
+Of course, the thresholds determine which informative utterance ("short"/"tall") is chosen, but here you see that the subordinate vs. superordinate parameter distinction is important in determining whether the speaker would choose an informative utterance or silence.

 For example, within the **Lower Short Threshold** distributions, a speaker would be less inclined to mention a person is short if they are considering their height relative to gymnasts (subordinate comparison), but there is much higher probability that the speaker would use the informative utterance if they are comparing to all people (superordinate comparison).